1931 Avro Ten Southern Cloud disappearance: Disappearance

 On 21 March 1931, the Southern Cloud departed at 8:10 AM from Sydney for Melbourne.
-On board were six passengers and two crew, including pilot Travis "Shorty" Shortridge.
+On board were six passengers and two crew, including pilot Travis "Shorty" Shortridge and assistant pilot C.L.
+Dunnell.
 Weather conditions en route were hazardous and much worse than predicted.
 The aircraft never reached its destination and disappeared.

 The search for the missing aircraft lasted 18 days and involved over 20 aircraft.
 No trace of the missing aircraft was found.
 Airline co-owner Charles Kingsford Smith joined the search and "may have flown over the crash site, but with the aircraft having burned it would be very difficult to distinguish from the air and so the discovery wasn't made."

 It was Australia's first major airline disaster.
 Australian National Airways folded later that year as a result of both this and another loss.
 A film inspired by the accident, The Secret of the Skies, was released in 1934.

+Passengers

+Six passengers departed Sydney in the Southern Cloud on 21 March 1931: